moble/PostNewtonian/README.md

 only the header `Quaternions.hpp` needs to be included, and only the file `Quaternions.cpp` needs to be compiled.

-The second paoir of files, `IntegrateAngularVelocity.{ch}pp` contains just one function, but depends on GSL for ODE integration.
+The second pair of files, `IntegrateAngularVelocity.{ch}pp` contains just one function, but depends on GSL for ODE integration.
 So GSL must be installed separately, compiled as a shared library, and the `-I` and `-L` flags variables set appropriately on whatever